-Most savings are expected by renovating buildings that meets all of Michigan's "Green Initiative" including meeting or exceeding LEED certification.
+Most savings are expected by renovating buildings to meet Michigan's "Green Initiatives" including renovations that will be LEED certifiable.
 Revenue increases will also be generated by attracting students to a state of the art facility which currently does not exist.